kuronekonya/TO-Fuse-Tools-And-Guides/scripts/FuseBatchResizeTool/readme.md

 - Select new folder mid-session (v2+ only)
 - Choose between left and right mouse button features (v2+ only)
 - Choose output file resolution, as well as mid-session (v2+ only)
+- Option to create timestamp-based output folders, in case you want to do multiple versions of the same one (v2+ only)

 ## How to Use